Basaingeal/Blazor.Clipboard/README.md

     }
     ```

-1) Now you can inject the LocationService into any Blazor page and use it like this:
+1) Now you can inject the ClipboardService into any Blazor page and use it like this:

     ```
     @using CurrieTechnologies.Blazor.Clipboard